Doctor of Musical Arts (DMA) Handbook

 International student enrollmentInternational students must be particularly aware of the rules and regulations regarding their visa status.
 International students should contact the International Support Services (ISS) office when enrolling, dropping or adding classes, reducing full-time enrollment, changing their degree program, taking a leave of absence, or withdrawing from the university.
 U.S. (Federal) laws govern your student visa status, and you must be fully aware of them as you proceed through your degree program.

-Leave of absenceYou may request a leave of absence in cases of illness, emergency, to pursue family responsibilities, or to pursue activities related to long-range professional goals.
+You may request a leave of absence in cases of illness, emergency, to pursue family responsibilities, or to pursue activities related to long-range professional goals.
 The time taken for a leave of absence does not count against your degree program time constraints (see Graduate Studies Policy).
 Taking a leave of absence is highly encouraged over not enrolling and being discontinued by the University.
-Students are allowed a maximum of three 1-year Leaves of Absence.
+Students are allowed a maximum of five 1-year Leaves of Absence.

-A leave of absence is granted for no more than 1 year at a time.
-To begin a leave of absence, you must submit a Leave of Absence (LOA) Request to the Graduate Student Services Coordinator in 446 Murphy requesting a leave of absence, stating the reason for the leave, and for which semester(s).
+A Leave of Absence is requested for 1 year at a time, and may be renewed annually for up to 5 years.
+To begin a leave of absence, you must submit the form to the Director of Graduate Student Services, in 446 Murphy, requesting a leave of absence, stating the reason for the leave, and for which semester(s).
 Your advisor must approve your request.
 The first request for a leave of absence is automatically granted.
 Subsequent requests must be submitted to the Committee on Graduate Studies in Music (COGSIM) for approval.
 Progress toward completing your degree will be considered in granting further Leaves of Absence.

-International students must work with an ISS counselor if they are planning to request a leave of absence.
+International students must work with an ISS counselor if they are planning to request a Leave of Absence.
 Depending on your situation, there may be additional documents you must submit.

 Degree checklist / Program of Study